VishnuRupan/MERN-Stack-adidas-clone/README.md

 ## Backend
 The backend is divided into specific protected and non-protected routes.
 These routes take controller functions from used to either create, delete, update, or fetch data.
 Separated in 3 folders for users, products, and orders.
 For example, product reviews would be handled by updating the existing product field values, which holds a ratings and review field.
 I verify that the data being recieved is not a duplicate before saving it to the database.
 If an error occurs when saving the product, a custom error message is thrown depending on the route hit.
 Routes that require authentication is handled by a protect function to validate the JWT.

+## Frontend
+The frontend design was inspired by the adidas site.
+Using React-Bootstrap, I was able use its grid system to replicate a similar design layout.
+The frontend contains the redux store with folders separating the actions and reducers.
+An action is either dispatched onClick or through useEffect.
+The process eventually updates the state tree if it was a success, which updates all UI components that depend on a specific state.
+A failed request/action is handled by React’s conditional rendering, where an Error component will render with a brief description of the error.